 Travel to Satun

 The nearest airports on the Thai mainland are Trang and Hat Yai.
-If you are travelling to Ko Lipe from Bangkok, low-cost airlines Air Asia and Nok Air both offer a combination ticket that includes flight to Hat Yai, minibus transfer to Pak Bara and ferry to Ko Lipe.
+If you are travelling to Ko Lipe from Bangkok, low-cost airlines Air Asia and Nok Air have previously offered a combination ticket that includes flight to Hat Yai, minibus transfer to Pak Bara and ferry to Ko Lipe.

 Depending on the departure time, boats from Pak Bara to Ko Lipe will stop at either Ko Bulon Leh or Ko Tarutao to drop off and pick-up passengers.
 During the high season, some Lipe bound speedboats will also make a brief sightseeing stop at Ko Khai.